• Skip to main content

 Monique Chheda, MD, board-certified dermatologist at MedStar Health, tells SELF that eczema, also known as atopic dermatitis, is a set of chronic skin conditions that produce itchy rashes in individuals of different ages, skin types, genders, and races.
 It’s common: The National Eczema Association estimates 31 million Americans suffer from eczema.

-Warmer weather’s increased moisture and sunshine help relieve eczema symptoms, unlike winter’s dry air that can cause flare-ups.
+Warmer weather’s increased moisture and sunshine help relieve eczema symptoms, unlike winter’s dry air, which can cause flare-ups.
 Dr. Chheda believes sun, heat, humidity, sweat, and seasonal allergens like pollen may cause eczema in certain individuals.
 Itching, burning, and pain—not ideal summer vacations.

 How can you decrease heat flare-ups?
 First, plenty of sunblock.
 Follow these summer eczema tips.